nexoedge/nexoedge/docs/user-doc/source/spec.rst

 Storage Protocols
 -----------------

-Below are the storage protocols supported by nCloud:
+Below are the storage protocols supported by Nexoedge:

 **File Storage**: